Big Data Ingestion Pipeline Patterns

 A common pattern that a lot of companies use to populate a Hadoop-based data lake is to get data from pre-existing relational databases and data warehouses.
-When planning to ingest data into the data lake, one of the key considerations is to determine how to organize data and enable consumers to access the data.
-Hive and Impala provide a data warehouse infrastructure on top of Hadoop – commonly referred to as SQL on Hadoop – that provide a structure to the data and the ability to query the data using a SQL-like language.
+When planning to ingest data into the data lake, one of the key considerations is to determine how to organize a data ingestion pipeline and enable consumers to access the data.
+Hive and Impala provide a data infrastructure on top of Hadoop – commonly referred to as SQL on Hadoop – that provide a structure to the data and the ability to query the data using a SQL-like language.

 Before you start to populate data into say Hive databases/schema and tables, the two key aspects one would need to consider are: